snoowbirvd/DataCamp-Building_Financial_Reports/README.md

    Profit = Total Revenue - Cost of Goods Sold

  #### Leverage Ratio
- **Definition**: Indicates how much debt a company uses to finance its operations compared to equity.
+ Indicates how much debt a company uses to finance its operations compared to equity.
  High leverage can support growth but increases financial risk, especially during economic downturns.

  - **Formula**: